todofixthis/filters/README.rst

 ------------
 Filters is known to be compatible with the following Python versions:

+- 3.13
 - 3.12
 - 3.11
-- 3.10

 .. note::
    I'm only one person, so to keep from getting overwhelmed, I'm only committing to supporting the 3 most recent versions of Python.
-Filters may work in versions not listed here — there just won't be any test coverage to prove it 😇

 Installation
 ------------